Cooperating with residents of a retirement village

 Residents' committees

-By law, residents may establish a residents' committee and make, change or revoke village by-laws by special resolution with your approval as the park operator.
-Residents elect the committee.
+By law, residents may establish a residents' committee by way of election and make, change or revoke village by-laws by special resolution with your approval as the village operator.
+As the village operator you must not unreasonably withhold your agreement.

 They can also: